rbrightline/puq/libs/orm/README.md

 ## Summary

+The custom TypeORM decorators extend standard entity definitions by seamlessly integrating validation and API documentation within a single decorator.
+These decorators ensure that database entities are not only mapped efficiently but also validated at the DTO level while providing clear API documentation using Swagger.

 Database entity development is streamlined through the integration of `intuitive` and widely adopted implementations within decorators.
 These decorators are paired with `class-validator`, `class-transformer`, and `@nestjs/swagger`, enhancing efficiency in the development process.
 This approach achieves a minimum reduction of `60%` in both `code volume` and associated `errors`.

 ## Install